tthinh188/BreakingBricks/README.md

 > You and your partner should practice presenting before the final lab (At least run through it once)!

 If you take longer than 7 minutes, I will likely cut you off (don't make me do this)!

+> __NOTE:__ If you and your partner do not have a way of presenting, please let me know beforehand so that I can download and load your project for your presentation.
+I will use your most up-to-date GitLab version, make sure that all of your changes are pushed and that you give me the correct repository.

 ## Submission
 In order to receive a grade for this lab, you must be present in lab to present your Breakout game.